MariaVoreakou/Green-System-Design/README.md

-# Green System Design: Estimating the Environmental Footprint of Computing Systems
+# Towards Sustainable Computing: Exploring Energy Consumption Efficiency of Alternative Configurations and Workloads in an Open Source Messaging System

-This repository is made in order to accompany the paper with the aforementioned title, by providing access to the Testbed configuration of our system, as well as the experimentation data exported.
+This repository has been created to accompany the paper with the aforementioned title.
+It provides access to the testbed configuration of our system, along with the exported experimental data.
+As part of our work, we utilized the RabbitMQ project [hua-geth](https://gitlab.com/hua-dev/geth), originally developed by another student at Harokopio University of Athens, Greece.

 ## 📄 IEEE Accepted Paper
 This repository contains the **accepted version** of our IEEE paper.